 Fried Potato, Ham and Spinach Breakfast Pie

-This is kind of a cross between a breakfast pie and a galette.
+This recipe is kind of a cross between a breakfast pie and a galette.

 It’s a pie because it’s in a pie pan but the crust edges are folded in towards the middle like a galette.